 Religious Studies & Theology, Philosophy & Ethics (TPE)

-The aim that underlies all that we do in the Religious Studies Department is to teach pupils how to think, not what to think.
-This begins in Year 9 where pupils are introduced to a range of philosophical and ethical questions and to the ways in which they both affect our understanding of reality and are, in turn, affected by it.
-This understanding of reality, the lense through which we view the world and our place in it, is known as a ‘world view’.
-We want all of our pupils to realise that the each have a world view so that they can hold it consciously and be open to alter it as they go through life making new discoveries all the time.
+The aim that underlies all that we do in the Department is to teach pupils how to think, not what to think.
+This begins in Year 9 where pupils are introduced to a range of philosophical and ethical questions and invited to approach them from different perspectives.
+Pupils are also introduced to some of the key teachings of Christianity and given an opportunity to look closely at the evidence.
+We want all of our pupils to realise that they each have a worldview so that they can hold it consciously and be open to examine it as they go through life making new discoveries all the time.

-The second part of the GCSE syllabus sees pupils embark on a programme of study called Religion, Philosophy & Ethics in the modern world (from a Christian perspective).
+The second part of the GCSE syllabus is called Religion, Philosophy & Ethics in the modern world (from a Christian perspective).
 We tackle a broad range of contemporary moral issues, including investigating what we mean by ‘ethical modes of relationships’, gender issues and Christian understandings of equality.
-We also delve into Christian philosophy through study of arguments for and against the existence of God and the nature of reality.
+Pupils have the opportunity to study some key questions within Christian philosophy, investigating arguments for and against the existence of God and the nature of reality.
 This paves the way for study of the ethical issues of war and peace in both an historic and modern context.
 Pupils also explore a number of challenges for religion, including secularism as a mode of thought and being.

-In the A Level TPE course we aim to build on the skills of creative and analytical thinking, constructing an argument and justifying a conclusion that students have been developing since Year 9.
+In the A Level TPE course we aim to further develop the skills of creative and analytical thinking, research, constructing an argument and justifying a conclusion.
 These skills are applied to a wide range of philosophical and ethical issues.

-In Philosophy students consider the foundations of modern philosophy in the writings of Plato and Aristotle, classical proofs for the existence of God, religious experience as a basis for belief, the problem of evil, the nature of God and whether or not it is possible to speak meaningfully about God.
+In Philosophy students consider the foundations of modern philosophy, classical proofs for the existence of God, religious experience as a basis for belief, the problem of evil, the works of key scholars and whether or not it is possible to speak meaningfully about God.

 In all of these areas of study students are encouraged to engage creatively with the work of the thinkers on the syllabus and, as well as mastering the detail, to think independently in the light of it.
 To this end classroom debate is a regular feature of our teaching and learning, with students expected to carry out research outside the classroom in preparation for debate and discussion.